ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 ## RegExpTree Dictionary {#regexp-tree-dictionary}

 RegExpTree Dictionary is designed to store multiple regular expressions in a dictionary, and query if a string could match one or multiple regular expressions.
-In some senarioes, for example, User Agent Parser, this data structure is very useful.
-We can use it in both local and cloud environment.
+In some scenarios, for example, User Agent Parser, this data structure is very useful.
+We can use it in both local and cloud environments.

 ### Use RegExpTree Dictionary in local environment